 I kept thinking to myself, “Duh.”
 There are more duhs, and I encourage you to watch the video and judge for yourself.
 People think about things before they buy them?
 That is insight?
 Please.
 Also, everything that they just described is, in fact, a funnel, leading to the final purchase.
 When you have too many choices, your funnel clogs!
 There are even theories now that too many choices confuse consumers (again, Duh).

 The funnel analogy they use has been around a long time to describe the sales process (we use a bull’s eye), but the problem with funnels or any other illustration is that they are, like words, only representations.
 As “illustrations,” they represent reality.
 They are NOT reality.

-But, the funnel illustration represents EXACTLY how people think about products, despite what McKinsey implies that it does not.
-If you’ve used a funnel, sometimes the material you’re moving gets stuck; it needs air to keep moving, or a good shaking.
+But, the funnel illustration represents EXACTLY how people think about products, despite what McKinsey or Lee implies.
+If you’ve used a funnel, sometimes the material you’re moving gets stuck as I said; it needs air to keep moving, or a good shaking.

 Besides, the funnel has two ends: one wide, one narrow.
 And while it is conventional wisdom that you use a funnel to take a lot of stuff and pour it into a narrow opening, there’s no law that says you can’t use it in reverse.
 That is, change the size of the openings.
 Or, have two funnels.
 It isn’t a question of a funnel.
 It is a question of flow, and information flows in many directions all at the same time.
 The funnel is, well, just a funnel.